top of page

 KEEP FIT Tuesdays, 10-11am.
 Call Jane Fray Contact Details on PDF copy on Home Page or Michaela Johnson Contact Details on PDF copy on Home Page.
 The class is designed to help improve your fitness, strength, balance and co-ordination to some great music!
 You work at your own pace.
 The first session is free; after that, the cost is £6 per session for a block monthly booking and £8.00 per session pay as you go.

-INDOOR SHORT-MAT BOWLS Tuesday 17th 7-9pm £3 per person includes tea/coffee and biscuits.
+7-9pm £3 per person includes tea/coffee and biscuits.
 All abilities very welcome.
-Call Dave Powell Contact Details on PDF copy on Home Page or just come along!
+Call Dave Powell Contact Details on PDF copy on Home Page0 or just come along!

 BADMINTON CLUB: Thursdays 8-10pm all ages and skills.
-Call Steve Cracknell
+Call Steve Cracknell Contact Details on PDF copy on Home Page

 TANGO: Fridays but not every Friday.
-Check with Beryl Kirk Contact Details on PDF copy on Home Page.
+Check with Beryl Kirk Contact Details on PDF copy on Home Page

-UPTON BISHOP WI
+UPTON BISHOP WI : Meeting:

 We meet on the second Tuesday of each month, 7pm – 9pm at The Hub, St Mary’s Garden Village, Ross-on-Wye, HR9 7WP.
 New members are always welcome, entry donation of £5, cake and raffle.
 We look forward to seeing you.
+For details and to find out more about the numerous activities organised by the National and Herefordshire Federations of WIs contact Contact Details on PDF copy on Home Page

 UPTON BISHOP NEWS: